 The main advantage of the scheme is two-fold: Joining IAMAT means that you can have more options — besides paying extortion-level prices — should you need urgent medical treatment.

 Secondly, even if you have access to local health care, you may be more at ease consulting a doctor in English, so there is no fear of being misunderstood.
+This could be key to getting the most out of a country with world-renowned health facilities.

 With IAMAT, you are directed to medical experts who speak fluent English.
 Moreover, all have been trained by western medical institutions and are therefore familiar with western practices.